tmohayai/ParamSim/README.md

 - Generator-level information (more information about generator-level variables can be found at: https://internal.dunescience.org/doxygen/classsimb_1_1MCNeutrino.html)

+  * nFSP: number of neutrino interaction events -- can be used for matching events with number of final state particles

   * mode: interaction mode

   * q2: momentum transfer